from the upcoming bio Adventuress: The Life and Rambunctious Times of Aimée Crocker

 After the baby was born, after several attempts at making a go of it, Amy grew weary of her groom.
 A vast amount of rumor had it that Ashe began dipping too freely into his wife’s fortune.
 He plunged into a score of speculations, none of which proved successful.
-He spent a small fortune on his racing studs, and in May of 1886 took them on a tour back East to race at Louisville, St. Louis and Saratoga.
+He spent a small fortune on his racing studs.
+In November of 1885, Ashe bet an exorbitant $5,000 that his colt Alta would beat rival E.J.
+Baldwin’s horse Volante.
+In May of 1886 he took his horses on a tour back East to race at Louisville, St. Louis and Saratoga.
 Ashe also became the patron of prizefighters, and began to dance attendance upon the latest favorite of the ballet or the comic opera.
 He was linked romantically to superstar actress Lillie Langtry both before after after the marriage crumbled.
 Amy was herself seen everywhere at fashionable entertainments, not with her husband, but with some young cavalier.

 It had long been an open secret that marital relations had ceased.
 Divorce papers were actually drawn up by Amy’s counsel a year earlier.
 Scandal was at that time avoided by a compromise.
 Mr. Ashe was given an allowance on condition that Amy be allowed custody of her child.
 The fine house on Van Ness Avenue was rented, furnished, to the Parrots and Mrs. Ashe went to live with her mother in Los Angeles.
 Young Ashe was a lawyer’s clerk in Sacramento at $75 a month when he eloped with Miss Amy Crocker.
 It was reported that Ashe had no money except what he could borrow from friends.